FelipeRubelBorges/ProDeal360/readme.md

 ## 🤘 About

-Repository for the automated testing project using Cypress for ProDeal360.
+Repository for the automated testing project using Cypress.

 ## 💻 Technologies
 - Node.js